exercism/development-environment/README.md

 ### Working on certain components of the architecture

 In order to working on a specific component of Exercism's architecture, you will need to have the relevant git repository downloaded locally.

-Presuming you don't change the directory name from the repo name on GitHub, running `./bin/start` will mount the locally checked out repository in the Docker container.
-This means any changes you make to the local filesystem are reflected within the Docker container.

 For example, if you wanted to work on the `javascript-test-runner`, you might do the following:

 ```bash
 # Start in your general Exercism directory (the first you made in the instructions above)